API

 — Functionelbo(flow, logp, xs)

-Compute the ELBO for a batch of samples xs
+Monte Carlo estimates of the ELBO from a batch of samples xs

 from the reference distribution flow.dist